sjackman/tigmint-paper/tigmint.md

 # Evaluation

 We have evaluated the effectiveness of Tigmint on assemblies of both short and long read sequencing, including assemblies of Illumina paired-end and mate-pair sequencing using ABySS and DISCOVARdenovo, a Supernova assembly of linked reads, a Falcon assembly of PacBio sequencing, a Canu assembly of Oxford Nanopore sequencing, and an ABySS assembly of simulated Illumina sequencing (see @tbl:data).
 All assemblies are of the Genome in a Bottle (GIAB) human sample HG004, except the Canu assembly of human sample NA12878.
 The sample HG004 was selected for the variety of data types available, including Illumina 2x250 paired-end and mate-pair sequencing, linked reads, and PacBio sequencing [@Zook_2016].
 NA12878 was selected for the availability of an assembly of Oxford Nanopore sequencing [@Jain_2018] as well as the linked read sequencing needed by Tigmint.
-See "Availability of data and material" to access the sequencing data and assemblies.

-Table: The sequencing data and assemblies used to evaluate Tigmint. {#tbl:data}
+Table: Genome assemblies of both short and long read sequencing were used to evaluate Tigmint.
+The GIAB sample HG004 is also known as NA24143.
+See "Availability of data and material" to access the sequencing data and assemblies. {#tbl:data}

 | Sample  | Sequencing      | Assembler      |
 |---------|-----------------|----------------|